crowdagger/crowbook/book_example/arguments.md

 **usage**: `crowbook <BOOK> --verbose`

-If this flag is set, Crowbook will print some more messages.
+If this flag is set, Crowbook will print the warnings it detect while parsing and rendering.
+These warnings are typically related to the inclusion of non-local images, linking to Markdown files that are not part of the book, and so on.

 `--to`
 ------